SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 </blockquote>

-The Bible goes even further and adds that not only should we be showing evidence of our salvation by grace through how we live our lives, but that if we don't we're in danger!
+The Bible goes even further and adds that not only should we be showing evidence of our salvation by grace through how we live our lives, but that if we don't we're deceiveing ourselves (Ja 1:22).
 The Bible says that we should test ourselves to see if we're truly in the faith (2 Cor.
 13:5).

 <div class="mt" style="font-size:21px;">꧁ Matthew 7:21-23 ꧂</div>